Date and Time in Chinese

-Numbers are now used for the names of the days of the week and also the months (with a couple of exceptions).
+Western Arabic numbers (0 to 9) are now used for the names of the days of the week and also the months (with a couple of exceptions).
 Before 1912 a different system of characters was used and in the distant past China had a ten day week.

 Weekdays are simply the two characters for ‘weekday’ followed by the number of the day in the week.

 Sounds like: hshing this has no direct equivalent in English.
 (1st tone)

 The character for star is a combination of 日 rì (see following) above the character for 生 shēng produce.
 It gives the idea of stars as stellar fragments suggesting the long tradition of using astronomical observations to measure time.

 Sounds like: tchee, an identical sound to 七 qī for 7.
 (1st tone)

 This is linked to the ‘phase of the moon’ and so appropriate for weekdays (the traditional calendar synchronized dates with the moon).
 The moon 月 yuè forms the second part of the character.
 Putting this together 星期 xīng qī is a weekday.
 There are no special weekday names to learn except for Sunday.
 As in Latin, French, English and nearly all cultures the seventh day of the week in China is named after the sun.